wildapt01/coffee-machine-js/README.md

 # Coffee Machine simulator

 Coffee is certainely one of the few things that make the world go round, at least my world!
-To get to understand OOP and JS Classes a bit better, I set up this charming simulator.
+To get into OOP and JS Classes a bit better, I set up this charming coffee machine simulator.

 ## Prompt